Divorce and Bankruptcy of Ex-Spouse

 Other than spousal or child support obligations, spouses generally hope to minimize financial entanglement with each other once a divorce decree is entered.
 When one spouse files for bankruptcy after divorce, both may discover their finances will remain intertwined for months or years to come.
 A proactive approach once divorce becomes a real possibility can minimize that risk and help ensure financial independence once the divorce becomes final.

-If you have a bankruptcy and divorce issue and would like to speak to an experienced divorce attorney, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free in office consultation.
+If you have a bankruptcy and divorce issue and would like to speak to an experienced divorce attorney, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a consultation.